GStreamer/gstreamer/markdown/design/memory.md

 };
 ```

 The allocator class has 2 virtual methods.
-One to create a GstMemory,
+One to create a `GstMemory`,
 another to free it again.

 ``` c